Vidius perigenes

 Vidius perigenes, known generally as the pale-rayed skipper or perigenes skipper, is a species of grass skipper in the butterfly family Hesperiidae.
 It is found in Central America, North America, and South America.

 The MONA or Hodges number for Vidius perigenes is 3991.

+Description

+The upperside of the butterfly is brown with no markings.
+The underside of the hindwing is yellow-brown with a white streak running from the base to the tip.
+The wingspan ranges from 7/8 to 1 1/8 inches, which is 2.2 to 2.9 centimeters.